mirroring using gitolite

 Mirroring is only for git repos.
 Ancillary files like gl-creator and gl-perms in the repo directory are not mirrored; you must do that separately.
 Files in the admin directory (like log files) are also not mirrored.

-From v3.5.3 on, gitolite uses an asynchronous push to the slaves, so that the main push returns immediately, without waiting for the slave pushes to complete.
-Keep this in mind if you're writing scripts that do a push, and then read one of the slaves immediately -- you will need to add a few seconds of sleep in your script.
+From v3.5.3 on, gitolite uses an asynchronous push to the copies, so that the main push returns immediately, without waiting for the copy pushes to complete.
+Keep this in mind if you're writing scripts that do a push, and then read one of the copies immediately -- you will need to add a few seconds of sleep in your script.

 This is in two parts: the initial setup and the rc file, followed by the conf file settings and syntax.